What are Orkney's must-see sites?

 He has tales about these extraordinary places that will help you savor your Orkney experience more deeply.

 The photos at the bottom of this page are links to our must-see choices.
-Click on the audio clips that you'll find on each page to hear a few extra stories.
+Click on the audio clips that you'll find on some pages to hear extra stories.

 In spite of the potential for summer crowds (which usually aren't too bad), the same names come up over and over when people talk about Orkney's must-sees.